“Hi, hope you’re well. Just touching base to see how things are since we last spoke”

 Because the email is generic, easy to put off, and overall uninspiring.

 The touch base email has a bad reputation.
 This reputation is not because following up with your prospect is bad.
 On the contrary, it’s a good thing to do!
-The touch base email has a bad reputation because a lot of sales reps and SDR teams send lazy follow-up emails like the one we started this article with.
+The touch base email has a bad reputation because a lot of sales reps and SDR teams send lazy follow-up emails like the example above.